Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Problem Formulation

 The subgraph induced by the underlay nodes will be called the underlay network or just underlay.
 In order to make the exposition simpler and avoid cumbersome notation, we will make some simplifying assumptions\footnote{Our algorithms, and their analysis can be easily extended to the case where these assumptions are not satisfied.
 We choose to present the simple case in order to simplify the exposition of ideas, and avoid unnecessary notation.}.
 Firstly, the overlay will be assumed to be composed entirely of source and destination nodes.
 Thus the set of overlay nodes is given by,

-Throughout the paper we will only consider the case where the underlay is weakly connected, i.e., there are no multiple alternating segments of overlay-underlay connecting the source-destination pairs.
-We will assume that there are no links connecting two overlay nodes directly, i.e., the overlay nodes are connected in the overlay network only through underlay tunnels (see Fig.~\ref{f1}).
+Under this assumption, there are no multiple alternating segments of overlay-underlay nodes connecting the source-destination pairs.
+We will assume that the overlay nodes are connected in the overlay network only through underlay tunnels (see Fig.~\ref{f1}), i.e., there are no ``direct links" of the type $\left(s_f,d_f\right)$ that connect the source and destination links.
 Also, the flows do not share source nodes.

 \emph{Ingress Links} : The network links $\{\ell=(i,j): i\in \mbox{Overlay}, j\in \mbox{Underlay}\}$ will be referred to as the ingress links.
 These are the outgoing links from overlay nodes that connect with the underlay, and hence these are precisely the links where the overlay routing decision take place (see Fig.~\ref{f1}).